The Complete Guide to Turkish Coffee in 2024

 Turkish coffee history

-Due to the rule of the Ottoman Empire, coffee has been prepared in this way for hundreds of years – not just in Turkey – but throughout the Arabian Peninsula, the Middle East, Greece, the Balkans, and Northern Africa.
+The rule of the Ottoman Empire has led to the preparation of coffee in this way for hundreds of years—not just in Turkey, but also throughout the Arabian Peninsula, the Middle East, Greece, the Balkans, and Northern Africa.

 By way of Ethiopia and the Yemen, coffee made its way through the Arabian Peninsula and Northern Africa in the 16th-century with coffee shops opening in Mecca (Saudi Arabia) and Cairo (Egypt).

-In 1517, the Ottoman Empire invaded Yemen, and they took coffee back to the sultans in Istanbul.
-It was very well received and so imported the Yemeni coffee ready-roasted.
+In 1517, the Ottoman Empire invaded Yemen and brought coffee back to the sultans in Istanbul.
+The warm welcome led to the importation of Yemeni coffee that was ready-roasted.

 The Ottomans later took charge of the trade of coffee in the Yemen so as not to lose control to other empires.

-However, just two years later in 1556, a ban on coffee houses was issued due to fears of discussion of overthrowing the Sultan.
-The ban was short-lived due to the uproar of the Turkish population.
+However, just two years later, in 1556, authorities issued a ban on coffee houses due to fears that patrons might discuss plans to overthrow the Sultan.
+The uproar from the Turkish population quickly led to the ban’s reversal.

 Did you know that history repeated itself exactly two centuries later in Sweden?
 You can read about it in another of my articles.